 The word here translated as “anxiety” in Greek is “merimnan.”
 Merimnan is also translated as worry, fear, and anxiety that distract, divide, and fracture a person’s being into parts.

 It is a kind of anxiety that tears or affects the whole fabric of man.

 The Greek word that is translated as care is melei.
 Melei also means “to be of interest” or “to concern.”

-The point here is that God takes interest and concerns Himself with your well-being.
+The point here is that God takes an interest in and concerns Himself with your well-being.

-Taken together, this verse is an invitation to intentionally place your worries upon God.
+Taken together, this verse is an invitation to intentionally place your worries on God.

-God is ready to bear your anxieties for He is interested in your good.
-He is ready to take responsibility and intervene on the things that make you anxious.
+God is ready to bear your anxieties, for He is interested in your good.
+He is ready to take responsibility and intervene in the things that make you anxious.